 It’s not a bad read, but much like when Charlaine Harris came back to Aurora Teagarden after a lengthy hiatus of the series, I felt like Greenwood had forgotten some of the spark that resonated with me at the start of the series.

-I received a digital Advance Reader Copy of this from Netgalley in exchange for an honest review.
+I received a copy of this from Netgalley in exchange for an honest review.

 All thoughts and opinions are my own.